 What card should you choose?

 Most of these cards are more or less the same.
 They probably all use the same card supplier to run their business as well and the difference is only in their branding.
-Personally I’d advise to make sure the card you choose is available in your country and then use the one with the lowest fees.
+Personally I’d advise making sure the card you choose is available in your country and then use the one with the lowest fees.
 I’d definitely try to avoid the cards with the ongoing fees (i.e. Wirex, Xapo).
 For example, if you live in the US, using Shift is a reasonable option.

 In addition to the cards reviewed in this post there are also ANXPRO and CoinsBank that supply Bitcoin debit card – you may want to take a look at them as well, they are listed in the table at the top of this page.